Tautulli/Tautulli/README.md

 #PlexPy

-NB: This project is still very early in development, it is basically just a skeleton at this time.
-Please feel free to fork or contribute here.
+NB: This project is still very early in development.

 This project is based on code from Headphones (https://github.com/rembo10/headphones) and PlexWatchWeb (https://github.com/ecleese/plexWatchWeb).